amarula/dyndesign/docs/dynamic_class_design.md

 ### Basic Examples

-Two classes can be easily combined together as in the following example:
+Two classes can be easily combined as in the following example:

 ``` py
 from dyndesign import mergeclasses